 When it comes to self-defense, your state may not be too privy to giving you the freedom you deserve.
 In the event that an intruder enters your home, you need to know absolutely everything that you’re lawfully allowed to do to prevent them from bringing harm to your or your family.

 Some state laws are very backwards and can really screw you over in the long run.
+Important laws to research on include firearm ownership, gun storage, and even on self-defense.
+Did you know that in most states in the US, it is illegal to fire a warning shot?

 Understand the laws for your state, but also inspect your local municipality laws.
 It’s difficult to act accordingly when an intruder breaks into your home, but the last thing anyone needs is to be put in a difficult legal situation because they were trying to defend themselves.